 Meaningful or at least non-work related communication between ourselves and a remote work colleague can be a challenge to achieve.
 Small things can make a huge difference, as highlighted above.
 How about an IM every morning to say ‘hello’ and ‘how was your evening?’.
 How about catching up over a virtual coffee with a different team member every day?
 Keep it informal, (no work talk allowed!).

-In the meantime, here are 4 more ideas to help you stay connected with your virtual teammates:
+Here are a few more ideas to help you stay connected with your virtual teammates.

 1. Show that you care